dhakal79/Portfolio-project-MS4/README.md

 <a name="future-feature"></a>
 ## Future Features

-- Profile page to be include bio and profile picture.
+- Profile page to be included that describes the bio and profile picture or the post author.
-- Comments to automatically populate the username instead of adding name to form.
+- Automatically populate the username instead of adding name to comment form.
+-

 <a name="technologies-used"></a>